-This Sweet Potato Rice is a great side dish that’s both delicious and healthy, plus it’s easy to make!
+This Sweet Potato Rice recipe is a healthy and delicious side dish that’s also easy to make!
 It only takes 25 minutes to prepare, and pairs well with many different meat entrees like Roasted Pork Tenderloin, Steak, and Slow Cooker Short Ribs.

 Tips for Best Results